reaction-contrib/reaction-file-collections-sa-s3/README.md

 # reaction-file-collections-sa-s3

-AWS S3 adapter for reaction-file-collections.
+An AWS S3 adapter for reaction-file-collections, brought to you by out:grow.

 [Read the reaction-file-collections docs](https://github.com/reactioncommerce/reaction-file-collections)